hokaze/Orcus-Compendium/data/markdown-to-html/markdown/Orcus Advanced Options - current.md

 **Sacred Grove:** You are given a grove, circle of dolmens or other sacred place to tend.
 Those who seek to join the priesthood will seek out a priest in their sacred place and try to kill them, so as to take their place.

 **Learn Incantation:** Upon joining the ancient priesthood, you are taught an incantation.
 You do not get to choose the incantation.
-Those with a Friendly bond are taught a second, and Helpful a third.
-You still need the Incantation Caster feat in order to cast the incantation.

 ### Hostile

 **Spiritual Duties:** You must make a blood sacrifice alongside every incantation you perform or the incantation does not work.

-**Obsessed with the Unnatural:** You suffer a -2 penalty on any attack that does not include a creature with the undead or construct tags or the cosmic source.
+**Obsessed with the Unnatural:** You suffer a -2 penalty on any attack that does not include a creature with the Undead or Construct tags or the cosmic source.

 ### Unfriendly